blawesom/osc-finops/docs/PRD.md

 #### Feature Description
 Enable users to analyze cost trends over time and compare estimated costs with actual consumption to identify cost drift.

+**Note**: This feature is now integrated into the unified "Cost Management" tab (see section 3.5) which combines consumption, trends, and budget management in a single cohesive view.
+Trend projection is automatically extended until the end of the budget period when a budget is selected.

 #### User Stories
 - **US-4.1**: As a CFO, I want to analyze cost trends so I can forecast future spending
 - **US-4.2**: As a customer team member, I want to analyze cost drift so I can identify optimization opportunities